dotnet/source-build/Documentation/planning/arcade-powered-source-build/in-arcade.md

 restored until the entire build completes.
 (It's not guaranteed that all downloading happens during the Arcade SDK's Restore phase.)

-## Supporting a source-built SDK
+## Supporting source-built SDKs

-For bootstrap and N-1 flows, we need to use an SDK from disk.
-For example, an SDK that's restored from an [intermediate nupkg].
-The problem is that by the time we've restored the intermediate nupkg, we're already inside processes using a prebuilt SDK, so we need to launch a new build.
+We need to build using a source-built Arcade SDK.
+For bootstrap and N-1 flows, we also need to use a source-built .NET Core SDK.
+We can get a source-built SDK in an [intermediate nupkg].
+The problem is that by the time we've restored the intermediate nupkg, we're already inside a process using a prebuilt SDK, so we need to launch a new build.
 A few alternative ways how to do this (best first):

 1. Reclone the current repo somewhere in `artifacts/`, then run `build.sh` with extra parameters pointing to the restored SDK.